 Review: LEGO Mixels – Series 4

-As I’ve blogged about several times, H and I love nothing more than to enjoy a good session of Lego on a Sunday afternoon and now we have moved into our new house, we can do so in plenty of space way from the inquisitive hands (and mouth) of D.
+As I’ve blogged about several times, H and I love nothing more than to enjoy a good session of Lego on a Sunday afternoon and now we have moved into our new

 For those that aren’t aware Mixels are small alien like creatures which can combine together to create a larger creature.
 They are made up of different tribes, all which are distinguished by their own colour scheme and can combine in three different stages to make different forms.

 - Mix – Two mixels (from the same tribe)